Custom metal work and design

 For over 20 years, Peggy Potter has produced luminous hand painted wooden bowls.
 Often called "the perfect Vermont wedding gift".
 These bowls are considered heirlooms by many.
 In order to this preserve this art form, Peggy had been seeking the right person to carry it on.

 And so, in 2010 Lea Tyler returned to her home state of Vermont to take on the next generation of Peggy Potter Bowls, a company that hand finishes and decorates wooden salad bowls and serving utensils.
-Lea renamed the company tylerWARE and is honored to offer one of Vermont’s most recognized artisan products.
+Lea moved to Colorado and continued to create and sell these beautiful bowls.
+In 2016 Lea took on other interests and handed the reigns to Rebeca Wilson who renamed the business Cobalt and Curry.

 The bowls are turned from beech and cherry wood, hand painted and finished with 7 layers of a natural clear coat.
 The bowls are food safe and can be hand washed.